agentheath/portfolio/_drafts/full_versions/content_quality_full.md

 **The *Intercept* term represents the effect if none of the other predictors are present.**

 **Testing:** We used cross-validation to test the models.
 For each model, we split the data set randomly into two subsets of equal size.
 We first trained the model only with the data from the first subset and subsequently tested its predictions using the second subset.
 Next, we reversed the process.
-The results of the cross validation are shown below.
+The results of the cross-validation are shown below.

 | H1 Model |  |  | H2 Model |  |
 | ----- | ----- | ----- | ----- | ----- |